===========================================================================

 There is an online smxi manual that might answer any further questions you have.

-Smxi script features
+Smxi features

 - System Upgrades (dist-upgrade / upgrade)